Soumya14115/Ninja-hacks-project/README.md

 We welcome contributions to our robotics automation solutions.
 If you're interested in contributing, please review our project docs before submitting a pull request.

 ## License
-Our robotics automation solutions are licensed under the (MIT License)
+Our robotics automation solutions are licensed under the MIT License.

 ---